Grants Pass, OR Demographics

 A map of Grants Pass's Population by Race

-Of the 426 places in Oregon, Grants Pass is the 16th most populous.
+Grants Pass is ranked the 15th most populous place in Oregon, out of 426 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Grants Pass was ranked the 16th most populous place in the 2020 Census.

 Grants Pass's White Population